LonnyGomes/CountryGeoJSONCollection/README.md

 The data is derived from the [Natural Earth 1:10m cultural vectors](http://www.naturalearthdata.com/downloads/10m-cultural-vectors/).
 Feel free to use these files in your GIS projects.

+The generated list of all countries from the Natural Earth dataset [can be found here in GeoJSON format](https://github.com/LonnyGomes/CountryGeoJSONCollection/tree/master/geojson#geojson-countries-list).

 Prerequisites
 -------------
 To regenerate the geojson files, ogr2ogr is used which is part of GDAL and can be downloaded [here](http://trac.osgeo.org/gdal/wiki/DownloadingGdalBinaries).